 11.1: Is there an Anglican culture?
 Anthony Trollope and the Barchester novels

 Next week, we are asking whether there is such a thing as an “Anglican culture,” and shall be looking at the poetry of TS Eliot and the novels of Rose Macaulay, for example.

 But for many people their first introduction to Anglican culture may come in the Barchester novels of Anthony Trollope (1815–1882).

-Trollope, who lived in Ireland from 1841 to 1851, was one of the most successful, prolific and respected Victorian novelists.
+Trollope, who lived in Ireland from 1841 to 1851, including some years as town postmaster of Clonmel, was one of the most successful, prolific and respected Victorian novelists.
 His best-loved works, collectively known as the Chronicles of Barsetshire, revolve around cathedral and church life in the imaginary county of Barsetshire.

 Although Trollope also wrote perceptive novels on political, social, and gender issues, and on other topical matters, his novels about Church life are among the important accounts of Anglican spirituality and culture in the Victorian era.

 1, The Warden

 The Warden is the first novel in Anthony Trollope’s series, the Chronicles of Barsetshire.
 Trollope said his first vision for The Warden came to him while walking in the cathedral close of Salisbury Cathedral.
 It was his fourth novel and was published in 1855.